cwz920716/llvm-leg/README.txt

 Getting Started
 ===============

 The LEG repositories (llvm-leg, clang-leg) both track tip, and aren't tied to any specific revision of LLVM/Clang.
+TODO(wcui): But this one seems work with 3.8.1 only.

 Tried & tested build systems:
 *  CMake